grgomrton/coyote-forms/EXAMPLES.md

 }
 ```

 This prevents entering negative values.
-In general, I think it is a good idea to use javax validation
+In general, I think it is a good idea to use `javax` validation for single field validation.
-for single field validation, and keep the cross-field validation rules in coyote validator, but let the developer decide.

 ## Example - Vacation

 The last example is the vacation form, where a vacation request is validated against the following rules:

 - Up to three days long vacation, the start date must be at least one week later
 - Over three days long vacation, the start date must be at least two week before

-This example is the most complex, but we already know everything needed.
-The rule set of the custom inputs is:
+This example is the most complex one.
+Let's start with the rule set.
+The set of the custom inputs is:

 ```json
     {